 A photo posted by Jaclyn Cinelli (@jaclyntheroadrunner) on

-Senior year is an exciting time for you as a Colby-Sawyer nursing student.
+Senior year is an exciting time for a Colby-Sawyer nursing student.
 It’s when you are immersed in clinical research experiences that prepare you in all aspects of professional nursing.
 You’ll work side-by-side with faculty, nurse mentors and other students to research topics that are significant to you as a student – and as a future nurse.

 The Nursing Leadership Capstone is a full-year research opportunity that addresses a health care issue of your choice.
 Research how best to provide, manage and coordinate care for individuals, families and communities.
 Investigate health promotion, prevention and optimal health maintenance.
 Assess, plan and collaborate with mentors on care and interventions using community health indicators.
 No matter your topic, you’ll participate in weekly clinical seminars that allow you to learn from the experiences of your peers and share your research with students, faculty and community mentors during your final Capstone presentation.